pnp/powershell/documentation/Set-PnPHomeSite.md

 ```

 ### -HomeSiteUrl
-The url of the site to set as the home site
+The url of the site to set as the home site.

 ```yaml
 Type: String